 Although class suspension has resulted in the loss of in-person learning hours, both teachers and students have already adapted to online classes and are getting more familiar with the new learning environment.
 Besides online lessons, students also grasp every chance to study hard in in-person lessons, a positive school learning atmosphere is being developed gradually.
-However, having half-day lessons may reduce the in-person communication time between teachers and students, our teachers have to explore more methods to further enhance the effectiveness of teaching and learning.
+Having half-day lessons reduced the in-person communication time between teachers and students, our teachers have explored more methods such as Saturday classes and afternoon online lessons to further enhance the effectiveness of teaching and learning.
+Due to the pandemic situation, normal lessons were also arranged to replace the outdoor activities including inter-class athletic meet, inter-class swimming gala and excursion day.

 It is anticipated that the side effect of having long-lasting half-day lessons may appear in the coming school year.
 We have to stay alert to students' learning attitude and self-discipline at all times.
-Well-planned in-person lessons with proper academic assessments, and interactive lessons with appropriate questioning skills and professional sharing of good practices among teachers can help our students engage in the lessons and cope with the change of learning environment.
+Well-planned in-person lessons with proper academic assessments and interactive lessons with appropriate questioning skills and professional sharing of good practices among teachers can help our students engage in the lessons and cope with the change of learning environment.